knowOne08/attendee/docs/COMPLETE_SETUP.md

 ---

-**Setup Complete!** Your LaunchLog Attendance Terminal system should now be fully operational.
+**Setup Complete!** Your Attendee Attendance Terminal system should now be fully operational.